 - Health and human services

 Skills Employers Want

-Graduates strive to become "Change Agents" and usually work in areas, such as education, government, health and human services, non-profit organizations, sustainable energy, and urban planning.
+Graduates strive to become change agents and usually work in areas, such as education, government, health and human services, non-profit organizations, sustainability, and urban planning.
 Here are a few of the job titles they can expect to hold:

 - Sustainability consultant

 - Executive director, nonprofit

 The Social Innovation degree at GVSU will develop the skills you need to land the job you want.
 The following skills correlate with those pulled from actual job postings:

 - Strategic problem-solving across sectors

 - Strategic planning